librallu/RICM4Projet/reports/week2/week2.rst

 With the ESP8266 we cannot afford this expense in memory as we only have 80kb of RAM inbound.

-We do have to use another algorithm of garbage collectingif we want to use C++ in fine, but still a tracing algorithm, reference counting algorithms are not viable for our project for the same memory reasons as the cheney algorithm (each object generates another of constant size).
-Moreover these algorithms need atomicity, wich cannot be provided by the ESP8266 platform.
+We do have to use another algorithm of garbage collecting if we want to use C++ **in fine**, but still a tracing algorithm, reference counting algorithms are not viable for our project for the same memory reasons as the cheney algorithm (each object generates another of constant size).
+Moreover these algorithms need atomicity.

 The second problem we faced is the real time factor.
 Indeed this platform has to manage real time actions such as any interuption